Subject German at St. Kilian’s

 St. Kilian’s German School is an Irish school and also a member of the network of 140 German Schools Abroad, which are supported and subsidised by the German Government Agency, the ZfA.
 The subject German therefore plays an important role in our school.
 Pupils study German at a standard that is not available in any other Primary or Secondary School in Ireland.

-Students are not required to know any German if they enter St. Kilian’s German School in Primary School, 7th class (1st year) or – numbers permitting – in 10th class.
+Students are not required to know any German if they enter St. Kilian’s German School in Primary School or in 7th class (1st year) Secondary School.

 German in Kindergarten/Vorschule (Junior/Senior Infants)

 - The acquisition of the German language in Kindergarten and Vorschule is embedded in a holistic concept for language promotion.

 - In addition to lessons which are used for the acquisition of German and the promotion of the German language, learning the language in Kindergarten and Vorschule goes beyond the academic learning of words, grammar and pronunciation.

 - German is used in everyday life as a language of instruction, implemented through the one person one language concept; in this form of language learning, language acquisition takes place without pressure and follows the principles of first language acquisition.